jbcurtin/astro-cloud/README.md

 ```

+### Loading Headers from you're own Static Storage Service and not AWS, GCP, Azure, or Digital Ocean

 ## Dedication to Performance

 `astro-cloud` returns as many `astropy` datatypes as possible.
 Where ever possible everything is kept in memory and